rtft/nix-config/readme.md

 - [ ] Consider not using home-manager independently
     - [ ] Would need to split up stylix
     - Thinking it's better not to for better use on non nixos systems
+    - Though I think it is possible to use
 - [ ] AwesomeWM for systems that work better on X (Nvidia, VMs)
     - [ ] Bling
     - [ ] Rubato
 - [ ] Hyprland configuration
     - [ ] Scrolling WM
     - [ ] AGS
+    - [ ] Drop down terminals
+        - Calculator
+        - Frink/rink
 - [ ] Terminal
     - [ ] Alias setup
     - [ ] Xonsh with xontribs